mbulling/TrivAI/README.md

 # TrivAI

-Front-end branch

 ## Description

-TrivAI is a CDS project using SwiftUI/Swift and a NLP model to create an "AI" powered version of Quizlet
+TrivAI is an iOS application that leverages LLMs to generate questions and study materials for a user.
+The backend utilizes a serverless architecture that enables reduced latency and more reliable responses.

 ## Getting Started